 There’s a lot to like about this personal website.
 The design is nice and clean and favors a more minimal style (which we’re a fan of).
 The headline on the homepage is also something we’re a big fan of.
 It’s direct, conveys value quickly, and doesn’t beat around the bush.
 She also uses the top navigation really well to point new visitors in the right direction for whatever they might need.
 There isn’t a lot of noise with this example, and that’s something we encourage you to emulate with your own site.

 The design really shines here and makes this one of the best personal website examples that we encourage everyone to learn from.
-There’s great use of whitespace, the typography is clean and readable, and the colors draw in the eye.
+There’s a great use of whitespace, the typography is clean and readable, and the colors draw in the eye.
 The button on the top right is a fantastic example of a call to action that doesn’t take things too far.
-Simon has a lot of content on his site and various initiatives he’s looking to promote but funnels visitors around very effectively.
-Sometimes when there are a lot of projects it can get hard to manage all of them on your site without them stepping on each others toes.
-This is a great example of how to do that well.

 This is honestly one of the best personal websites we’ve ever seen.
-Riley does an excellent job at showcasing her incredibly gifted design skills, and her site is informative and extremely fun to parouse.
+Riley does an excellent job of showcasing her incredibly gifted design skills, and her site is informative and extremely fun to read through.
 When a viewer enjoys browsing through your site, you know you’re on the right track to securing some more clients.